redecentralize/redecentralize-website/_posts/blog/2020-02-07-breaking-big-tech-open.md

 ## Plans to break up monopolies

-Several politicians are calling for breaking up Big Tech.
+Several politicians are calling for breaking up big tech.
 In the USA, presidential candidate [Elizabeth Warren wants two key interventions](https://medium.com/@teamwarren/heres-how-we-can-break-up-big-tech-9ad9e0da324c).
 One is to reverse some of the bigger controversial mergers and acquisitions which have happened over the last few years, such as Facebook with WhatsApp and Instagram, while going for a stricter interpretation and enforcement of anti-trust law.

 The other intervention is even more interesting, and an acknowledgement of how much harm comes from monopolies who are themselves intermediaries between producers and consumers.
 Elizabeth Warren wants to pass “legislation that requires large tech platforms to be designated as ‘Platform Utilities’ and broken apart from any participant on that platform”.
 This would mean that Amazon, Facebook or Google could not both be the platform provider *and* sell their own services and products through the platform.